wortcook/chatspam/src/poc9/README.md

 First:

-docker build -t <give your container a name>
+docker build -t "give your container a name"

 then,

-docker run -it -p <listening port>:5000 <container name from above>
+docker run -it -p "listening port":5000 "container name from above"